WARNING! Cutting the umbilical cord too soon can result in oxygen deprivation, stem cell, hemoglobin, lung and brain damage.

-If you don’t interfere (vets clamp the umbilical, put the pup on a towel and let him drag the forceps around!!), it will take her several minutes to get around to chewing the umbilical cord.
+If you don’t interfere (vets clamp the umbilical, put the pup on a towel and let him drag the hemostat around!!), it will take her a couple of minutes to get around to chewing the umbilical cord.
 Read that again!
 SHE was in NO HURRY to cut the cord.
 Instinctively, she does first things first.

 She licked him vigorously to stimulate blood circulation through the still-attached umbilical cord which is delivering, among many things, oxygen, stem cells, and the final blood transfer from her body to his.
 Now that he’s out there on his own, he needs the vital hemoglobin and it takes a minute or two for everything to drain from the placenta.
 Have you ever noticed how she pulls the placenta higher than the pup as she chews through the umbilical cord?
 Gravity helps drain the good stuff into the newborn pup.
 Finally and lastly, she shreds the lifeline through which he breathed and ate for 60 to 65 days.

 If we interfere, she sighs in resignation and goes on cleaning her newest treasure.
 If you stay out of her way, she’ll leave the umbilical cord until she’s satisfied the pup is wiggling and breathing.
 Don’t panic if he drags the sack as he struggles to the udder.
-Remember what the vets do… If she's tired, inexperienced, or scooting too much and it becomes necessary to cut the cord after 3 to 5 minutes, do not use sharp scissors.
+Remember what the vets do… If she's tired, inexperienced, or scooting too much and it becomes necessary to cut the cord after a few minutes, do not use sharp scissors.
 Perhaps you noticed that her teeth grind and shred the umbilical cord.
-I've used the same dull rusty scissors for 49 years.
+I've used the same rusty dull scissors for 49 years.

 Note that a good midwife did exactly what a good bitch does.
-She cleaned the newborn’s face, made sure he was breathing, turning baby-pink, then she swaddled (wrapped) him, placental, umbilical cord and all, and handed him to his anxious mother.
-Today she might lay the newborn him on his mother’s belly and cut the umbilical cord.
+She cleaned the newborn’s face, made sure he was breathing, turning baby-pink, then she swaddled (wrapped) him, afterbirth, umbilical cord and all, and handed him to his anxious mother.
+Today she might lay the newborn on his mother’s belly and cut the umbilical cord.
 Before scissors, humans used their teeth.
-In fact, many cultures do not remove the umbilical cord at all.
+In fact, for religious or cultural reasons, many people do not remove the umbilical cord at all.
 It simply shrivels and drops off in a few days.